githubteacher/ide-week/README.md

 This line is added with Atom! :sparkles: :pizza:

-This line is added with IntelliJ! :sparkles: :pizza:
+This line is added with IntelliJ! :sparkles: :tacos: